SilasPenda/Pyinstaller-OpenVINO-Norfair-Object-Detection-Tracking/README.md

 ```
 NB: Replace ';' with ':' for linux machines.
 Refer to this link for commands to customize .spec file: 'https://pyinstaller.org/en/stable/usage.html#what-to-bundle-where-to-search'

-If build was successful, two folders will be created: build and dist.
+If build was successful, 'build' and 'dist' folders will be created.
 Inside the 'dist' folder you'll find the executable(.exe) file.

 Run '.exe' file